 - Purdue University Libraries provides free workshops on topics such as Using Endnote, finding dissertations online, searching online library catalogs, and finding scholarly information on the internet.

 The following research laboratories are managed by CIT faculty and staff.
 Some are linked to lab-specific web sites.

 - Bioinformatics and Biotechnology Laboratory - For information, contact Professor Mike Kane.

 - Computational Representation and Learning Collaboratory - For additional information, contact Professor Alejandra Magana or Professor Julia Taylor.

-- Cyberforensics Laboratory - For additional information, contact Professor Marc Rogers.
+- Cyberforensics Laboratory - For additional information, contact Professor Marcus Thompson.